 Children's education and weddings

 Sunil would like to spend Rs 40 lakh, in today's terms, on the higher education of his children.
 This amount is likely to be required in about six and 14 years from now.
 Earmarking Rs 14.4 lakh from his equity corpus of Rs 25.2 lakh would solve the need for the funds required for the higher education of Sunil's daughter (assuming a return of 12 per cent and an inflation rate of 6 per cent).
-For his son's higher education, he should opt for a Systematic Investment Plan (SIP) of Rs 9,500 in a multi-cap fund and raise the contribution by 10 per cent every year.
+For his son's higher education, he should opt for a Systematic Investment Plan (SIP) of Rs 9,500 in a flexi-cap fund and raise the contribution by 10 per cent every year.

 Sunil wants to spend a total of Rs 30 lakh, in today's terms, on the weddings of his children.
-For this, an SIP of Rs 7,000 in a multi-cap fund is required (assuming a rate of return of 12 per cent).
+For this, an SIP of Rs 7,000 in a flexi-cap fund is required (assuming a rate of return of 12 per cent).
 This contribution should also be increased by 10 per cent every year.